Charlestown, Coventry, East Greenwich, Exeter, Hopkinton, Narragansett, North Kingstown, Richmond, South Kingstown, Westerly.

-Susan B. Wilson Civics Education Merit Awards
+Susan B. Wilson Civic Education Merit Awards

 Thinking about applying?
 Here is what you need to know: